Unity-Technologies/unity-cloud-asset-manager-for-blender/Documentation/technical-overview.md

 To install Unity Cloud Python SDK, `__init.py__.register()` executes `install_unity_cloud()` function of `uc_wheel_installation` module.
 The function identifies the current operating system, checks if it is supported by Unity Cloud Python SDK, selects an according Python wheel file in the add-on zip, and installs it using `pip` command.

+## Initialization of Unity Cloud Python SDK

+To initialize Unity Cloud Python SDK, `__init.py__.register()` executes `initialize()` function of `uc_asset_manager` module.
+The function initializes Unity Cloud Python SDK and configures it to use user login.
+This operation is performed when add-on was enabled, or when Blender starts.
+To uninitialize, `__init.py__.unregister()` executes `uninitialize()` function of `uc_asset_manager` module.
+This operation is performed when add-on was disabled, or when Blender is closing.

 ## Interface

 To define interface of AM4B `__init__.py` implements `UC_Category` and `ExportToCloudOperator` classes, and `draw_func()` function:
 - `draw_func()` function displays add-on menu;
-- `UC_Category` class describes add-on menu structure and defines menu item functionality;
+- `UC_Category` class describes add-on menu structure and defines menu items functionality;
+- `LoginToCloudOperator` class describes functionality of "Login" menu item;
+- `LogoutFromCloudOperator` class describes functionality of "Logout" menu item;
-- `ExportToCloudOperator` class describes add-on
+- `ExportToCloudOperator` class describes functionality of "Upload FBX to Asset Manager" menu item.

 These classes and function must be registered in Blender to display add-on when it is enabled, and unregistered to hide - when disabled.